 It also applies to some other organizations that provide transportation services such as hospitals, taxis, public school boards, colleges and universities.
 The Accessibility Standard for Transportation will make public transportation services more accessible.

-Accessible Built Environment standards address barriers in public spaces and buildings.
+standards address barriers in public spaces and buildings.
 The standards for public spaces will only apply to new construction and planned redevelopment.
-Read More…
+Read more on the Built Environment Standards

 Would you like to know what your requirements are and how much time you have to meet them?
 We have put together a document that provides a timeline of IASR compliance requirements and dates.